williamalvarez92/Space-Invaders/README.md

 <details><summary>Show details</summary>

-For example here is the code from my code cementry:
+For example here is the code from my code cemetery:
 ```
 function addEnemy(startingPoint) {
     for (let i = 0; i < width * rowsWithEnemies; i++) {